areksoulahian/Template-generator/readme.md

 - Mocha
 - etc.

+## Choose type of linter

+- ESLint
+- other

 ## needs to contain following files

 - need to create individual config files based on the configuration of the user to scaffold the entire application